two Taskers lifting a heavy sofa

 What is the average cost of moving furniture in the UK?

-Disclaimer: Airtasker’s cost estimates come from thorough research on industry and third-party rates.
+Disclaimer: Airtasker’s cost estimates are based on proprietary data and thorough research into industry rates.
 Please only use the listed prices as a benchmark when setting your budget.

-As a general reference, here are the typical per-bedroom rates for moving furniture in some cities in the UK:
+As a general reference, here are the typical rates for moving furniture in some cities in the UK:

-City Average Cost of Moving Furniture (per bedroom)
+Average Cost of Moving Furniture (3-bedroom home)

 London